neurocats/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ## Code
 First, we obviously have to import TensorFlow and NumPy.
-Additionally, we will use matplotlib to see how well we approximated sinus by comparing the outcome of the network with the original function visually.
+Additionally, we will use matplotlib to see how well we approximated sinus by comparing the outcome of the network to the original function visually.

 ```python
 import tensorflow as tf